 Syracuse, NY-based hard rock foursome Nasty Habit‘s new video “Don’t Bring Me Down” opens the floodgates of fun and do the same thing their music does: they destroy.
 The concept behind the “Don’t Bring Me Down” video is not terribly complex or deep, but just Nasty Habit, it’s all about having fun.
 Set in a rural junkyard the video is a cornucopia of mayhem, destruction, and metal antics.
 Armed with sledgehammers and baseball bats, the boys of Nasty Habit prowl the yard and go on a rampage that we’ve all been hoping to do ourselves.
 Spliced in are shots of the band performing with an infectious energy.
 Hair flips, tongues wag, and sticks twirl as the band blasts through a blistering performance.
 It’s over the top, it’s energetic, and it’s unapologetically fun!

 Roxwel.com premiered the video today; check it out here!

 Australian rockers, The Principal dropped their highly anticipated debut music video for their hard-hitting single, “Shock To The System” this week and boy does it deliver.

 The David N. Donihue-directed clip, starring sex dolls escaping from their horny, human captures is actually a powerful commentary on human trafficking and sex slavery.

 Both laugh out loud funny and substantially meaningful, it’s a must watch.

-Be on the lookout for a lot more from these dudes in the coming weeks/months.
+Be on the lookout for more from The Principal in the coming weeks!